BIGJRA/BIGJRA.github.io/rejuv.md

 | **Banette**   | 5        |
 | **Mismagius** | 4        |

-There’re only a few places we can go without strength, so start by entering the right room on 1F.
+There're only a few places we can go without strength, so start by entering the right room on 1F.
 Read the book and the doll will disappear.
 Next, talk to Clefairy twice in the main room, get the hidden *Full Heal* and *Revival Herb,* and then enter the room at the very top